Nitin2004577/Learn-js/README.md

 1. Symmetric: Same key is used for encryption and decryption.

 2. Asymmetric: Different Key are used into encryption and decryption for private RSA algorithm.

 # Hashing

 - Type of encryption, this is one way encryption.
   -Register: Test1111 => aasmndasnmda@3mmmamam(store)
   -Login: Test1111 => aasmndasnmda@3mmmamam(compare)

 # Salt

 - Adding random texts in the hash value

 # Auth

 1. Login success
 2. Token generated - JWT
 3. store token: cookie storage, session storage , local storage.
 4. Append this token in every request to handle auth

 # JWT - JSON Web Token

 - Used for auth
 - Self verified
 - Tamper-proof

 ### Structure

 1. Header: which algorithms is used.
 2. Payload:
 3. Signature: check any things was changed or not.

 # Cookie

 - can be stored in both server and browser
 - Size: 4KB
 - Expiry date can be set
 - Available in all tab

 # Session storage

 - Can be stored only in browser
 - Size: 5MB
 - Expires on tab close
 - Available in one tab only

 # Local Storage

 - Can be stored only in browser
 - Size: 5MB - 10MB
 - Never Expires
 - Available in all tabs

 # Middleware

+- Function that sits between request and response.
+- Browser sends -----> Request to -----> Server
+  Middleware
+  Server ------> Response ---------> Browser

+- FUnction that has the accessibility of both request and response object
+- It has the functionality to go the next function call -

+## Usages
+- Logging
+- Authentication & AUthorization
+- Error handling
+- Modify request data